 Most Common Causes Of Manual Transmission Hard To Shift Issue

 Transmissions are complicated and constitute many moving parts.
-However, if a shift is not happening smoothly on the road, then it’s a serious problem and ignoring it for a while can turn it into an expensive transmission repair.
+However, if a shift is not happening smoothly on the road, then it’s a serious problem.
+Furthermore, ignoring it for a while can turn it into an expensive transmission repair.

-So, here are six major causes explaining why it’s hard to shift gears manual transmission, which can prevent tearing your pocket.
+So, here are six major causes explaining why is it hard to shift gears with a manual transmission, which can prevent tearing your pocket.

 1. The Clutch System

 The clutch system is the first reason why manual transmission hard to shift.
 In simple words, the clutch connects the engine of the vehicle to its wheels.
 And, when you press the clutch with the foot, it disconnects the engine.
-The driver does this to turn the engine on another speed level while car rolls free.
+The driver does this to turn the engine on another speed level while the car rolls free.
 Moreover, when the wheels are not moving and the driver wants the engine to keep turning, the clutch comes into function.

 The following parts of this system make it operational which mainly causes manual transmission hard to shift.

 Clutch Master Cylinder

-These components looses quality due to excessive function and thus, need to be replaced on time in order to avoid unpleasant sounds while using the system.
+These components lose quality due to excessive function and thus, need to be replaced on time in order to avoid unpleasant sounds while using the system.
 As the result of the release bearing and fork, you may have manual transmission hard to shift.

 3. Hub Sleeve